-EIP Grading Rubric:
+Project Grading Rubric : Projects are pass/fail however I would still like the class to provide the presenter with feedback regarding their presenta tion (please see be elow for details) Presenter's Name: Date: Topic/Title: Comments: Was the information presented in an organized manner? /3 Did the presenter seem knowledgeable about the topic? /3 Did the presentation increase your knowledge of the subject? /3

-Presenter's Name: Date: Topic/Title: Comments: How well was the question formulated? /3 Did the question make logical clinical sense? /3 If a comparison was done, was it a logical comparison? /3 Was the information presented in an organized manner? /3 Did the presenter seem knowledgeable about the topic? /3 Did the presentation increase your knowledge of the subject? /3 Was referencing done in AMA style where you could easily find the source of information? /3 Was the information integrated in a manner that would assist in making clinical decisions? /3 How was the voice projection & clarity of communication? /3 Was the presenter dressed in a professional manner? /3 Overall, how would you rate the presentation? /3
+PTHA 2435 F. ALL 2022 Was the information integrated in a manner /3 that would assist in making clinical decisions?
+How was the voice projection & clarity of communication? /3 Was the presenter dressed in a professional manner? /3 Overall, how would you rate the presentation? /3

-Grade: (/33) x 100 =%
+Gr ade: (/ /33) X 100 = %